danzek/sms-backup-and-restore-parser/README.md

 ## With all of these existing parsers, why did you write your own?

 **Stability:** I encountered backup XML files that were several gigabytes in size.
-These large backup files caused existing solutions to fail and/or took a long time.
+These large backup files caused some existing solutions to fail.
 The backup format base64-encodes images from MMS messages within the XML file itself.
-I found that lines of data in these files exceeded the maximum buffer size for line-reader-based solutions to reading the file contents and either caused truncation or complete failure in several solutions (including Excel).
-Also, it didn't make sense to me why parsing should take so long (my solution processed a 1 GB XML SMS/MMS backup in less than 15 seconds&mdash;which included exporting out all of the images).
+I found that lines of data in these files exceeded the maximum buffer size for line-reader-based solutions and either caused truncation or complete failure in several solutions (including Excel).

+**Performance:** Some of the existing solutions hang for a long time without responding and/or take a really long time to finish (if they finished at all).
+I wanted something simpler, faster, and more reliable.

 **Privacy:** Both SyncTech and Matt Joseph's recommended solutions involve uploading the backup file(s) to a website.
-While they both claim that the data remains local and are processed locally on your computer (and I have no reason to doubt these claims), I simply don't trust web-based solutions in this regard as a future maintainer could silently change this policy/behavior.
+While they both claim that the data remain local and are processed locally on your computer (and I have no reason to doubt these claims), I simply don't trust web-based solutions in this regard as a future maintainer could silently change this policy/behavior.

-**Flexibility:** I'm not a fan of having to view the data in a web browser.
-I want to read the data in a standard delimited format so that I can manipulate/filter it on the command line or in a spreadsheet application such as Microsoft Excel.
+**Flexibility:** I'm not a fan of having to view the data in a web browser (I want to be able to work with the data *anywhere* I want to).
+I also want to limit any dependencies (such as configuring a web server and/or installing a runtime environment).
+I value making the data available in a standard delimited format so that I can manipulate/filter records on the command line or in a spreadsheet application (such as Microsoft Excel).

 ## License & Disclaimer